Thérèse Schwartze: Works

 Her portraits, mostly of Amsterdam's elite, are remarkable for excellent character drawing, breadth and vigour of handling and rich quality of pigment.
 She signed her works "Th.
 Schwartze" and was married late in life in 1906 to Anton van Duyl, whereupon she signed works with "Th. v Duyl.Schwartze".

 She was one of the few women painters who had been honoured by an invitation to contribute their portraits to the hall of painters at the Uffizi Gallery in Florence.
 Some of her best pictures, notably a portrait of Piet J Joubert, and Three Inmates of the Orphanage at Amsterdam, are at the Rijksmuseum, and one entitled Five Amsterdam Orphans at the Boijmans Van Beuningen Museum in Rotterdam.

-Her niece Lizzy Ansingh, who she painted a few times, also became a painter.
+Her niece Lizzy Ansingh, daughter of her sister painter Clara Theresa Schwartze, who she painted a few times, also became a painter.
 Her sister Georgine Schwartze became a sculptor.
 She lived with her extended family at Prinsengracht 1901 in Amsterdam and painted her housemates in 1915: